(Last updated: 07/08/2020)

 Across the industry, businesses are seeing advances in cloud technology as time goes on.
 For instance, the cloud is already praised for its uptime reliability, data storage and virus protection.
 This will continue to improve as time goes on.
 Service providers offer massive data banks to provide redundancy, which ensures database integrity and maximum availability of data in a crisis.
 The workload volume speed, mitigation and failover in cloud-based environments will only get faster in the future.

 Integration concerns are virtually non-existent with today’s cloud applications.
 Vendors using APIs and web services are considered to be the best methods for organizations to access other SaaS applications services provided by cloud computing vendors.
 Cloud APIs are extremely sophisticated.
 The Internet of Things (IoT) is no longer a theory and will be one of the next major cloud innovations.
-The technology is rapidly evolving.
-The concept is quite complex when recognizing the logistics of managing the volumes of disparate data, transaction capacity, remote connections, for inter-operability.
-IoT involves internet-connected devices we use to perform the processes and services that support our way of life.
-The future will bring advances in Private Cloud Services, a secure cloud that only the specified organization can access.
+The future will also bring advances in Private Cloud Services, a secure cloud that only the specified organization can access.
 Vendors such as Acumatica Cloud ERP already offer PCS purchase options for sites requiring Private cloud security for corporate compliance.
 Similarly, these cloud ERP vendors can offer traditional SaaS and on premise installation options.
-It’s a good moment to assess your current cloud needs and explore how the cloud can benefit your business going into the future.
+To see how Acumatica can help increase both your gross margins and sales volume by 15%, check out this economic impact report by Forrester.